papivot/kube-shell/README.md

 You can use the two sample Dockerfiles provided here to create your own images.
 The Dockerfiles use a two stage build to setup the enviornment.
 * Lines 1-3 are used to setup the enviornment and compile the ttyd binary.
 * Lines 5-14 are used to create the final base image, using the Ubuntu base image, required binares and software packages necessary to perform troubleshooting/debugging activities as well as the ttyd binary from the first step.
+Modify these lines to add /modify binaries and utilities of your choice.
 * Lines 16-22 sets up the configuration for the container image.
+Modify these lines to configure the ttyd settings and enable/disable SSL.

 The container image can be executed directly on a system [IPADDRESS_1 or HOSTNAME ] running Docker -